ApocalypseCodingGroup/ApocalypticCards/README.md

 $ sude systemctl restart apache2.service
 ```

-If all went well, no errors where reported and you can now browse to [http://localhost/api/games](http://localhost/api/games) and see it should return you a JSON empty array.
+If all went well, no errors where reported.

+You can now browse to [http://localhost/api/games](http://localhost/api/games) and see that it should return you a JSON empty array.

 ### Use the module on a specific virtual site